 Use text-to-donate campaigns

 A text-to-donate campaign is a sophisticated and effective online political fundraising strategy.
 Invest in a texting tool to capitalize on this popular fundraising tactic.

 CallHub offers the tool you need to host a text-to-donate campaign.
 The platform is easy to use.
 While setting up your campaign, you need to choose a memorable keyword and a phone number and promote them on online and offline channels.

 Here’s how you set up a text-to-donate campaign on CallHub:

 Step 1: Select ‘SMS opt-in campaign’ after logging in to your account.

 Step 2: Rent a phone number and a keyword of your choice (it will take a few days for the keyword to get approved, so it’s best to create the campaign ahead of time).

-Step 3: Create a new phonebook to save the contacts of people who opt-in or add them to an existing phonebook.
+Step 3: Create a new contact list to save the contacts of people who opt-in or add them to an existing list.